ukrsite/kubectl-ai-demo/README.md

+# kubectl-ai-demo
+Set of prompts for the YAML manifests using kubectl-ai plugin

+To create a set of prompts for the given YAML manifests using kubectl-ai plugin, I'll provide prompts for each file in the list.
+Please note that these prompts are examples, and you may customize them based on your specific use case.

+## Portfolio of Prompts:

 | NAME | PROMPT | DESCRIPTION | EXAMPLE |
 |------|--------|-------------|---------|
 | app.yaml | create pod nginx in yaml format with name "app", label "run:app" | create pod nginx | [app.yaml](/yaml/app.yaml) |